College Parties and Eating Disorders: A Troublesome Combination

 The college environment can be tough on someone struggling with an eating disorder or someone in recovery from one of these mental health conditions.
 If you, a friend, or a loved one are struggling with an eating disorder or showing warning signs of one, it’s important to seek out help.

 Your college may have eating disorder specialists on campus.
-These experts are there to support college students, and may be able to help you with disordered eating and related concerns, like low self-esteem, or refer you to local treatment providers who may provide additional help.
+These experts are there to support college students and can help you with disordered eating and related concerns, like low self-esteem, or refer you to local treatment providers who may provide additional help.

-If you’d rather not talk to someone face-to-face about these sensitive issues, there are a number of eating disorder hotlines you can also use.
-These services allow callers to remain anonymous, but will offer information and resources about eating disorder symptoms and treatment options.
+If you’d rather not talk to someone face-to-face about these sensitive issues, there are several eating disorder hotlines you can also use.
+These services allow callers to remain anonymous but will offer information and resources about eating disorder symptoms and treatment options.

 Regardless, the most important aspect of getting better is seeking out help.
-It doesn’t matter where you start your journey, just that you’re ready to start building a healthier and happier future.
+It doesn’t matter where you start your journey; it just matters that you’re ready to start building a healthier and happier future.

-- Ward ZJ, Rodriguez P, Wright DR, Austin SB, & Long MW.
+1. Ward ZJ, Rodriguez P, Wright DR, Austin SB, & Long MW.
 (2019).
 Estimation of Eating Disorders Prevalence by Age and Associations With Mortality in a Simulated Nationally Representative US Cohort.
-JAMA Network Open, 2(10):e1912925.
+JAMA Network Open; 2(10):e1912925.